CGCL-codes/Simois/README.md

 If you want to know more detailed information, please refer to this paper:

 Fan Zhang, Hanhua Chen, Hai Jin.
-"Simois: A Scalable Distributed Stream Join System with Skewed Workloads." in Proceedings of IPDPS, 2019.
+"Simois: A Scalable Distributed Stream Join System with Skewed Workloads." in Proceedings of IEEE 39th International Conference on Distributed Computing Systems (ICDCS), 2019.

 ## Authors and Copyright